IanW6374/homebridge-dynamicAPI/README.md

 # homebridge-dynamicAPI

-This is a Homebridge dynamic platform plugin which exposes remote light and garage door accessories through a remote API.
+This is a Homebridge dynamic platform plugin which exposes remote light, temperature, humidity and garage door accessories through a remote API.

 ### Features:

 * Accessories are dynamically created through remote API when Homebridge is started
 * Control remote accessories through API
 * Support of dynamic updates from accessories to support garage door state monitoring and local garage door / light activation.
+* Support of characteristic polling to improve Home application performance.

 ### Optional Features: